supercodepoet/django-skylark/docs/ribt/mvc.rst

 Handling the dependency on Dojo
 -------------------------------

-.. todo:: Describe the CRUNCHYFROG_DOJO_VIA settings
+.. todo:: Describe the SKYLARK_DOJO_VIA settings